unitycontainer/documentation/articles/registration/registration.md

 ```cs
 var value = container.Resolve<SomeClass>();
 ```

-You only need to register a `Type` if you want to specify:
+A lot of times, if type does not require any custom steps, it is faster to resolve `Type` from the container if it is not registered.
+You should only register a `Type` if one of the following is required:

-* Object's lifetime policy other than transient
+* Lifetime policy other than transient
-* Nondefault constructor
+* Nondefault constructor should be selected
-* Instruct Unity to inject properties or fields
+* Properties or fields not marked with appropriate attributes should be injected
-* Call a method on the created object during initialization
+* Method should be called during initialization on the created object
-* Create a mapping between service and implementation types
+* Mapping between service and implementation types
-* Or all of the above

 ## What is a Registration and how it works
 When you register a `Type`, you are instructing Unity how to create and initialize an instance of that `Type` during instantiation.
 You also instruct Unity how to deal with the crated instance during its lifetime.